-The IED is a recast of seven previous European Comission Directives covering industrial emissions.
+The IED is a recast of seven previous European Commission Directives covering industrial emissions.
 A review of these resulted in the merging of the seven existing Directives to ensure clearer environmental benefits and consistent application of Best Available Techniques (BAT) across Member States are achieved.
-Greater emphasis on the role of BAT reference documents (Brefs) is encouraged and there is extended scope and provisions on soil and groundwater protection.
+Greater emphasis on the role of BAT reference documents (BREFs) is encouraged and there is extended scope and provisions on soil and groundwater protection.
 IED also promotes cost-effectiveness and encourages technological innovation to help deliver greater environmental benefit.

 The European Union Emissions Trading Scheme (EU ETS)

 As a cap-and-trade system, the European Union Emissions Trading System (EU ETS) sets an emissions cap or limit on the total carbon emissions allowed by all EU ETS operators.
 The scheme is designed to help achieve greenhouse gas emission reductions from industrial processes in line with the challenging targets set by the European Union to combat climate change.